DarkAssassin23/Function_Logger/README.md

 ```
 ### Linking against the shared library
 When linking with the shared library on macOS and GNU/Linux,
-it is best to also set an `rpath` to point to the location of the
+you need to add an `rpath` to point to the location of the
 shared library by adding an `LDFLAG`.
 Again, here is the example
 from the provided test program:
 ```bash